About

 Leslie Danker

-Memoires of a Raffles Original is published, featuring the story of Resident Historian Leslie Danker and his unique 45-year relationship with the grande dame.
+Memoires of a Raffles Original is published, featuring the story of its Resident Historian, Leslie Danker, and his unique 45-year relationship with the Grand Dame.

 2011